ivanpaulovich/blog/content/post/how-to-implement-clean-architecture.md

 Nowadays all software development companies are self titled Agile (if you are not Agile you are not cool right?).
 I could say that most companies follow the SCRUM ceremonies, they have small team of developers, they have the SM and PO roles.

-Is that enough to be Agile?
+> Is that enough to be Agile?

-You could say a lot about a company on how they answer the following question:
+I could say a lot about a company on how they answer the following question:

 > Are teams delivering working software to real users on every iteration (including the first) and gathering feedback?

-Would you be surprised on how teams fail this test:
+If the answer is *No* I could suppose the following:

-* Teams usually do not deliver on the first iteration.
+* Teams usually do not deliver on the first iteration because they are designing an architecture.
-* They do not gather user feedback on every iteration.
+* They do not gather user feedback on every iteration, the business value is retained for long time.
 * Long lead time for every new feature.

 Agile is about collaboration with people, gathering feedback from real users!